FAQ

 Q: Can I apply from outside the Black Sea region?

 A: Yes.
-Global applicants are welcome.
-However, for the BBSEA Focus Country Window, you must propose implementation in Georgia, Moldova, or Türkiye.
+Applications are welcome from organizations based in any World Bank eligible country.
+Please note that entities based in the Russian Federation, Cuba, Belarus, Taiwan, Andorra, Liechtenstein, Palestine, Monaco and North Korea are not eligible to apply.
+For the BBSEA Focus Country Window, you must propose implementation in Georgia, Moldova, or Türkiye.
 Partnering with local organizations is encouraged.

 Q: Can I submit more than one idea?